aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-recognition/multithreading-in-recognition/_index.md

 ## Manual Multi-Thread Recognition Settings
 To define multi-thread recognition settings manually, the following parameters can be used:
--	[*UseAllCores*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings) and [*UseOnlyThisCoresCount*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useonlythiscorescount) are intended to indicate the maximal number of additional CPU cores allowed for use in a single reading operation while identification of the required number of threads is performed automatically for each concrete case.
+-	[*UseAllCores*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useallcores) and [*UseOnlyThisCoresCount*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useonlythiscorescount) are intended to indicate the maximal number of additional CPU cores allowed for use in a single reading operation while identification of the required number of threads is performed automatically for each concrete case.
 -	[*MaxAdditionalAllowedThreads*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/maxadditionalallowedthreads) is used to set the maximal number of threads allowed for simultaneous execution across all [*BarCodeReader*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader) instances in case of necessity during multi-thread recognition.
-Usually, it is recommended to set the value that equals 2 x the value of [*UseOnlyThisCoresCount*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useonlythiscorescount) or 2 x overall number of CPU cores when [*UseAllCores*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings) is set to *True*.
+Usually, it is recommended to set the value that equals 2 x the value of [*UseOnlyThisCoresCount*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useonlythiscorescount) or 2 x overall number of CPU cores when [*UseAllCores*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useallcores) is set to *True*.

 ## Single-Thread Recognition
+In cases when there is a reason not to use additional CPU cores and to perform single-thread barcode recognition, this can be implemented setting corresponding parameters [*UseAllCores*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useallcores), [*UseOnlyThisCoresCount*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/useonlythiscorescount), and [*MaxAdditionalAllowedThreads*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings/properties/maxadditionalallowedthreads) of class [*ProcessorSettings*](https://apireference.aspose.com/barcode/net/aspose.barcode.common/processorsettings) as demonstrated in the code sample provided below.

 <p align="center"><img src="many_pdf417.png" height="75%" width="75%""></p>

 {{< highlight csharp>}}